benzionchen/Text-Maze-Solver-Dijkstra-s-w--Union-Find/README.md

 `isConnected(int x, int y)` checks if x and y belong to the same set.
 I also need to read the maze, converting the file into a 2D vector, display the maze in the terminal, write an unsolved or solved maze into a new file, combine both Union-Find and Dijkstra's algorithm to solve the maze.

-MazeSolver.cpp is the main implementation where UF is used to track components + merge components & checks using path compression (optimizing `find`) and union by rank (optimizing `unite`).
+MazeSolver.cpp is the main implementation where Union-Find is used to track components + merge components & checks using path compression (optimizing `find`) and union by rank (optimizing `unite`).
 I had to do preprocessing with Union-Find where I connect adjacent traversable cells into components and I had to made sure these were not obstacles.
 For each cell in the maze, if it's traversable, attempt to connect it to the adjacent traversable cells, and I can use helper function to map the 2D coordinates to unique 1D index for Union-Find.
 Then I used Dijkstra's to find the shortest path using a priority queue `std::set` to store cells sorted by their distance from `S`.
 Then I initialize distances to all cells as infinity except `S` which is 0.